wildfly/quickstart/endpoints/README.md

 How to run examples
 ===================

-Endpoint examples show HotRod, REST and MemCached endpoints connecting to Enterprise Data Grid (EDG) remotely and storing, retrieving and removing data from caches.
+Endpoint examples show HotRod, REST and MemCached endpoints connecting to JBoss Data Grid (JDG) remotely and storing, retrieving and removing data from caches.
 All of the apps are variations of a simple Football Manager which is a console application.
 It is possible to add a team, players, remove all the entities and show the listing of all teams/players.
 Nothing complex, just showing basic